 What is the significance of anterolateral rotatory instability?

-This finding implies damage to the anterior cruciate also involving one or several other structures:
+The finding of anterolateral rotatory instability implies damage to the anterior cruciate also involving one or several other structures:

 Back to top